Garden tool care

 • Sharpen only in one direction

-• Follow safety rules (gloves, safety glasses)
+• Follow safety rules (gloves, protective glasses)

-Handle care
+Handle Care

 Wooden handles also need attention: